faenrandir/a_careful_examination/documents/christianity/problems_with_christianity.md

 # The Problematic

-There are aspects of Christian teaching, some which derive directly from the words of Jesus, which seem problematic.
+There are aspects of Christian teaching, some which derive directly from the words of Jesus, which seem problematic to me.

 **_A belief in the teachings of Jesus may promote:_**